Servicing the Amstrad CPC6128 Disk Drive

 The disk drive is held in place by two screws fixing it to two mounting posts.
 Remove these and move the earthing wire attached to the nearest post to one side.

-Loosen the ribbon cable from the plastic cable tie hook, then lift the drive and very carefully disconnect the flat 26 pin ribbon connector and the power supply lead from the rear.
+Loosen the ribbon cable from the plastic cable tie hook on the base of the computer, then lift the drive and very carefully disconnect the flat 26 pin ribbon connector and the power supply lead from the rear.

 Have patience and take care – if you pull too hard on the ribbon cable you will bend the pins or pull the connector from the cable itself (or both if you really go for it).